Why should I use an advisor to sell my business?

 Record of trust.

 Heritage has been in business for 42 years and has hundreds of current and former clients, many of whom have become personal friends.
 Clients trust us with their most important business and personal information.
 They also ask us to handle the most important economic transactions and projects of their lives, many times over a period of years.
 The reason they keep entrusting us with these critical tasks is that they have come to trust us through personal experience.
 Our clients tell our story best.
-We would be pleased to provide you with contact information so that you can speak with some of our former clients directly, or please watch this video.
+We would be pleased to provide you with contact information so that you can speak with some of our former clients directly.

 I need an exit plan.